 - The first two are completely dependent on the camera

 - Lens and field of view

-- The second two are shared by the camera and the photographer
+- The second two are shared by the photographer and (increasingly) by the camera

 - The last is a camera capability, selected by the photographer (in some cases)

 - Recording format